-Generally Ubud is quieter than most places on the island of Bali with the streets a lot calmer and the vibe a little more relaxed, which pays dividends for tourists.
-However, don’t be fooled into thinking that this place has no traffic as it certainly has congestion involving vehicles and people.
-This area is well connected to the rest of Ubud with various buses and taxis as well as bemos, which all serve the Denpasar International Airport.
-The city centre is also the safest neighbourhood in Ubud as there are many tourist police, though the crime rate is very low.
+Generally Ubud is quieter than most places on the island of Bali, as the streets are a lot calmer and the vibe is a little more relaxed, which pays dividends for tourists.
+However, don’t be fooled into thinking that this area has no traffic, as it certainly has a lot of congestion, involving both vehicles and people.
+This area is well connected to the rest of Ubud with various buses and taxis, as well as bemos, which all serve the Denpasar International Airport.
+The city centre is also the safest neighbourhood in Ubud as there are many tourist police around, although the crime rate is generally very low.

-The great thing about staying in the centre is that your hotel will only be a short distance from many tourist attractions as well as restaurants, bars, cafes and shops and are all certainly within walking distance.
-Another brilliant way of getting around and maybe if you have less time in Ubud is renting a bike as there are many footpaths and roads that you can safely travel on and you can easily reach traditional villages, temples, bamboo forests and see some excellent sights that surround the city.
+The great thing about staying in the centre is that your hotel will only be a short distance from many tourist attractions as well as restaurants, bars, cafes and shops and all certainly within walking distance.
+Another brilliant way of getting around, especially if you have less time in Ubud, is renting a bike as there are many footpaths and roads that you can safely travel on, making it easy to reach traditional villages, temples, bamboo forests and see some excellent sights that surround the city.
 One of the major highlights in the city centre is the Ubud Royal Palace, which is regarded as the main iconic landmark of Ubud and has been here since the turn of the 19th century.

-Here, you will see some of the best preserved Balinese architecture as well as some of the most impressive gardens in the city.
+Here, you will see some of the best-preserved Balinese architecture as well as some of the most impressive gardens in the city.
 There are quite a few temples to see in the city centre with the best being Pura Kehen, which is one of the most attractive temples and was founded some 800 years ago and therefore displays some of the earliest Balinese architecture.
-There are many excellent museums and art galleries to check out too with the Museum of Fine Arts hosting various brilliant exhibitions on Balinese traditional and modern art and the Bali Centre has different floors that explain a range of subjects from the history of the island and the city itself to art, photos and films that have been produced here.
+There are many excellent museums and art galleries to check out too, with the Museum of Fine Arts hosting various brilliant exhibitions on Balinese traditional and modern art and the Bali Centre, which has different floors that explain a range of subjects from the history of the island and the city itself to art, photos and films that have been produced here.

-On the fringes of the centre is the Ubud Monkey Forest, which is where you can see many macaques and is used for scientific research as well as tourism and don’t be surprised to see one of these furry animals coming right up to you and trying to snatch something that belongs to you and it is best to stay alert.
-There are also a variety of cooking classes, spas, massages, and cultural performances that happen mostly at night and the most famous sites to host these events are the palace and Puri Saraswati.
+On the fringes of the centre is the Ubud Monkey Forest, which is where you can see many macaques and is used for scientific research as well as tourism.
+Don’t be surprised to see one of these furry animals coming right up to you and trying to snatch something that belongs to you, so it is best to stay alert.
+There is also a variety of cooking classes, spas, massages, and cultural performances on offer, which take place mostly at night and the most famous sites to host these events are the palace and Puri Saraswati.